Call (602) 833-1110 for Experienced Representation!

 Proving Fault in a Truck Accident

 Victims can pursue claims against the liable party or parties.
 When they do, they have the burden of proving that the defendant was at fault and owes them compensation.
+Generally, accident claims are based on the theory of negligence.

 Under the principle, the plaintiff must prove the following: